pedroivo1/PyGame-Shooter/README.md

 # PyGame-Shooter

-In this version, we have a player that can move left and right, along with two classes that inherit from the Soldier class.
+In this version, the player's movement mechanics have been fully implemented.